Bletchley Park is open daily. You can book your ticket online or purchase a ticket when you arrive.

 Unfortunately, equivalent records for wartime civilian personnel of Government Code and Cypher School were destroyed many years ago.

-If you think that someone should be added to the Roll of Honour, please complete the Contact Us form here to tell us about them.
+If you think that someone should be added to the Roll of Honour, please complete the Add A Record form here to tell us about them.
 Please provide as much information as possible, particularly where they worked, which service they were in, a brief description of what they did, approximate dates and, for those at Bletchley Park, which building or section they worked in and where they were billeted.

 Please upload any documentary evidence, such as service records or appointment or reference letters from the Foreign Office.